 Acclimatize 9–10-week-old male C57BL/6 mice, for at least 4 days and fast for 16 h prior to studies.

 Weigh the animal, sedate with 5% isoflurane and place on a heating pad to maintain body temperature.
-Use an oxygen flow rate of 1–2 L/min.
+Use an oxygen flow rate of 1–2 L/min and maintain sedation with 1-2% isoflurane.
 Check reflexes by toe pinch.
 Monitor temperature using a rectal thermometer.
 Monitor heart rate and respiration visually.

 When anesthesia is stable, shave the area for jugular cannulation placement and the area below the rib cage for the exposure of the liver.